MasterSkepticista/MasterSkepticista.github.io/_portfolio/orion.md

 For a ResNet50 with 25M parameters, `gradient_size` is roughly 100MB per step, per GPU.
 Since each GPU needs a full copy of globally averaged gradients - a naive algorithm would require the lead host to `fetch` and `broadcast` 100MB data to/from each GPU.
 This would create a massive bottleneck on the main host, since the communication time would grow linearly on the number of GPUs.

-Lucky for us, most implementations of collectives today use the `RingAllReduce` algorithm, which amortizes the amount of transfers as number of GPUs increase, by communicating 'chunked' gradients.
+Lucky for us, most implementations[^nccl] of collectives today use the `RingAllReduce` algorithm, which amortizes the amount of transfers as number of GPUs increase, by communicating 'chunked' gradients.
 In other words: data communicated per GPU reaches an asymptotic limit, independent of the number of GPUs in the cluster.

 $$
 \text{data_per_gpu} = 2 (N - 1) \frac{\text{gradient_size}}{N}